1sixtech/mojave/docs/k8s.md

 - Add liveness and readiness probes for the Sequencer container to improve reliability and rollout behavior.
 - Consider a `Headless Service` or separate Services if you need stable pod identities or direct pod-to-pod communication.
 - Configure `imagePullSecrets` if you use private container registries.
-- Use a production-grade storage class instead of `hostPath` volumes.
+- Use a production-grade storage class appropriate for your cluster/storage backend.